-What is Possession Aggression?
+What is Possession Aggression in Dogs?

 Possession aggression in dogs is also sometimes referred to as food aggression or resource guarding.
 In cases of possession aggression, dogs growl, snap, or bite in order to protect a resource from being taken away by another dog or person.
 It's your dog's way of saying, "Back off, this is mine!"
 Resources may include food, toys, or other valued objects.

 Keep in mind that what your dog considers an object worthy of possessing may not be something you think has any value.
-For instance, some dogs are just as likely to snarl and snap over a tissue they fished out of the trash can as a big meaty bone.
+For instance, some dogs are just as likely to snarl and snap over a tissue they fished out of the trash can as over a big meaty bone.

 Often, possession aggression in dogs is genetic.
 Some dogs are just born with a genetic inclination to protect their food, toys, or other objects.
 Even puppies as young as a few weeks old have been observed growling over a food bowl.